JadhavPrachiGanesh/JadhavPrachiGanesh/README.md

-- 👋 Hi, I’m JadhavPrachiGanesh
+- 👋 Hi, I’m Prachi Jadhav
-- 👀 I’m interested in ...Developing new projects and deploy them
+- 👀 I’m interested in ...FORKING THE REPOSITORY
-- 🌱 I’m currently learning ...B.Tech Computer Science
+- 🌱 I’m currently learning ...B.Tech Computer Science 👩🏼‍💻
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...prachiganeshjadhav@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: ..."Made the code do what they said it couldn't 🤫"
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ..."Fixed the things that broke stuff🛠️!!!"

 <!---
 JadhavPrachiGanesh/JadhavPrachiGanesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.